Banda Oriental: Provincia Cisplatina (1817–1828)

 The United Kingdom of Portugal, Brazil and the Algarves conquered the southern part in 1817 and renamed it the Província Cisplatina.
 By the mid-1820s, the Thirty-Three Orientals led a revolution against its successor state (the Brazilian Empire), igniting the Cisplatine War.
 At its conclusion, in 1828, the former Provincia Oriental was declared an independent state, Uruguay, by the Treaty of Montevideo.
 Uruguaiana remained with Brazil.

-The northern part, between the years of 1836 and 1845, formed a full independent republic, named as Riograndense Republic.
+The northern part, between the years of 1836 and 1845, formed a fully independent republic, named as Riograndense Republic.
 This territory was reconquered by the Brazilian Empire in the Ragamuffin War, and rejoined the empire under the Poncho Verde Treaty.
 It is today the Brazilian State of Rio Grande do Sul.